tquid/precipice-of-glory/Precipice_of_Glory.md

 Create the various tribes and their interactions.
 However the GM secretly decides which ones are corrupting themselves with the occult/fae/whatever it is.

 # Notes

+## Current system thinking
+Use Ranked Distinctions as Careers, Backgrounds, Personality, etc.; this takes care of social class as that can be a feature of the appropriate ranked Distinction.

 Perhaps social could be encapsulated in Rank, physical split between military specializations - Speculatori and Alaris, for example